-Check with your doctor right away if you have new chest pain, shortness of breath or troubled breathing, leg pain, swelling of the arms, hands, legs, or feet, or a cool or pale arm or leg.
+Check with your doctor right away if you have new chest pain, troubled breathing, leg pain, swelling of the arms, hands, legs, or feet, or a cool or pale arm or leg.
 These may be symptoms of a blood clotting problem.

 Make sure any doctor who treats you knows that you are using this medicine.
-You may need to stop using this medicine at least 7 days before having surgery.
+You may need to stop using it at least 7 days before having surgery.